MileHacker Logo

 Check Road Conditions

-Especially in winter, verify road status and chain requirements via the NPS website.
+Notably in the wintertime, verify road status and chain requirements via the NPS website.

 Critical Note

 Cell service is unreliable throughout much of Sequoia National Park.
-Always download maps and essential information for offline access.
+Always download maps and crucial information for offline access.

 General Travel Tips